Welcome to the Course!

 As a coder, in pretty much any language, you will probably immediately recognise some variable declarations, a for

-I could have written this a lot more efficiently, but this is a maths book, so I’m keeping the code vanilla for now.
+I could have written this a lot more functionally, but this is a maths book, so I’m keeping the code super vanilla for now.

 Think back though, to when you first saw code like this.
-It’s not obvious what is happening here.
+It’s isn’t obvious to the untrained eye what is happening here.
 It’s obvious now because you learned the syntax, but back then, this was deep magic.

 Now say I showed you this: